jhs/deepeval/docs/blog/deepeval-vs-ragas.md

 ### Benchmarks

-This was more of a fun project, but when we noticed LLM benchmarks were so get hold of we decided to make DeepEval the first framework to make LLM benchmarks so widely accessible.
+This was more of a fun project, but when we noticed LLM benchmarks were so hard to get hold of, we decided to make DeepEval the first framework to make LLM benchmarks so widely accessible.
 In the past, benchmarking foundational models were compute-heavy and messy.
 Now with DeepEval, 10 lines of code is all that is needed.

 <FeatureComparisonTable type="ragas::benchmarks" competitor="Ragas" />